silicon-sage/AlexPythonServer/readme.md

 - **Timeline-First Approach**: Prioritized chronological view as well as the data filtering as the main interface based on user needs

 ## Future Improvements
 - User session and authentication.
-Right now all users share the same token, this should be improved and the user should only be able to edit and see their own records.
+Right now the token is based on a UUID per browser i nlocal storage.
+This should be improved and the user should only be able to edit and see their own records.
 In the document it says to exclude security, so this feature was not prioritzed
 - File upload capability for actual medical documents (PDFs, images)
 - Integration with healthcare providers' systems
 - Enhanced security features for HIPAA compliance